randree/gormigrator/README.md

 ## How it works

 For migrating UP or DOWN we are using a code instead of `up` or `down` or filenames.
-It helps the user to be aware of what the migration does. `mig0001` and `mig0002` give you no information about the process, contrary to `first_migration` and `adding_new_column`.
-In addition after compiling these codes are hidden from users who don't know the source code.
-This gives an extra layer of security.
+It helps you to be aware of what the migration does. `mig0001` and `mig0002` do not give you any information about the process, contrary to `first_migration` and `adding_new_column`.
+Moreover, after compilation, these codes are "hidden" from others who do not know the source code.
+This provides an additional layer of security.

 Example of up and downgrades: